PickNikRobotics/generate_parameter_library/README.md

 }
 ```

-Another option is to bind a callback function.
-This Callback will be fired whenever a parameter is updated.
-When the callback is fired the update params will be given as argument.
+Alternatively, you can bind a callback function that triggers whenever a parameter is updated.
+When activated, the callback receives the updated parameters as an argument.
 ```c++
 parameter_listener.setUserCallback(std::bind(&reconfigureCallback, this, std::placeholders::_1));
 ```